 It's easy to verify the authenticity of a document signed using the e-signing service Assently.
 You'll find the instructions on the last page of every e-signed case.

-You can either upload the signed document (a PDF file) or enter the fingerprint that's present on the bottom of each page in the signed case.
+You can either user a modern PDF Reader to verify, or you can use Assently's Verification Service where you upload the signed document (a PDF file) or enter the fingerprint that's present on the bottom of each page in the signed case.
 The fingerprint is a hash sum calculated using the SHA-512 algorithm, which always is 128 characters.

-- Scan the QR-code on the receipt page and follow the instructions.
+- Scan the QR-code on the receipt page and follow the instructions, or

 - Go to https://app.assently.com/case/verify

-- Choose to upload the signed document (a PDF file).
+- Choose to upload the signed document (always a PDF file), or

 Having trouble verifying a document?